vpon-sdk/vpon-sdk.github.io/en/android/android-integration-guide.en.md

 Once you have your own Publisher Account, follow the instruction below to integrate Vpon Android SDK:

-1. Import SDK to your project.
+1. Import SDK to your project
+2. Import required 3rd-party Library
-2. Add com.vpadn.widget.VpadnActivity to your AndroidManifest.xml
+3. Add com.vpadn.widget.VpadnActivity to your AndroidManifest.xml
-3. Add required Permission to your AndroidManifest.xml
+4. Add required Permission to your AndroidManifest.xml
+5. Initialize SDK in your Application or MainActivity

 # Import SDK to your project
 ---